Required Reading

 Use SIS to register for the courses listed below.
 General education or elective courses should complete your full-time enrollment.

 Attention: An asterisk (*) next to a course means that this is a clinical or lab that is picked for you by the School of Nursing.
 Remember: You cannot enroll in your clinicals or labs.
-Diana Torres, BSN Program Manager, will do this for you.
+Whitney Pippin, the BSN and CNL Program Manager, will do this for you.
 A list of clinical assignments will be sent to your UVA email as soon as they are available.

 Second Year